zhaoyu-li/RL-for-Autonomous-Driving/Feedback/FurtherReading.md

   python3 dataset_public/2lane_sharp_bwd/scenario.py
 ```

+You can edit your own map through [sumo NETEDIT](https://sumo.dlr.de/docs/NETEDIT.html) and export a map.net.xml format.
 And if you have an additional file you wish to turn into a map you can use the conversion utilities like:

 ```bash